ttahaa/PIT/README.md

 # Python-Information-Tank
-This repository was created to store information about python.
+PIT means "Python Information Tank".This repository was created to store information about python.

 Not defteri üzerinden ilk değişiklik !